raysan5/rres/design/README.md

 `CONCERN`: Support a specific `CODE` (`RRES_DATA_CODE`) resource chunk type to identify input code files.

 `DECISION`: Not required.
 We will try to keep data as generic as possible, code files could be just embedded as `TEXT` (`RRES_DATA_TEXT`) resource chunks and an additional property could be added to identify the code language of the text data.

+### Zero-terminated `TEXT` resources

+`CONCERN`: Input files processed as `TEXT` type resources, should they be `\0` terminated when saved data?

+`DECISION`: At this moment they are not, it's up to the user to allocate an extra byte (`\0`) to zero-terminate the loaded data chunk.

+## Future Concerns / Improvements

+Following concerns have arised after the `rres` first design and implementation and could be a foundation for an improvement of the format based on the experience.

+### Multi-chunk resources

+`CONCERN`: Some input files could generate multiple resource chunks, all linked together through a `nextChunkOffset` parameter in the resource chunk info header.
+All chunks generated from a unique input file share the same id.
+Despite the result is quite elegant in file-format terms (one chunk after another), it really complicates the implementation to read/write that kind of multi-chunk resources.
+Specific functions are required to return multiple chunks array while most of the time users will probably only want to load a single chunk (more simple and intuitive approach).
+Multiple chunks sharing same id could also sound confusing.

+`DECISION`: Package multi-chunk resources into a special kind of resource and let the user load the chunks after loading the individual resource.
+Another approach could be similar to other packaging formats, just create an intermediate multi-chunk file and embed that file as `RAWD` type.

+### Number of data properties

+`CONCERN`: First `rres` design assumed a fixed number of 4 properties per resource chunk; it was changed later to support any number of properties, just storing the properties count as first parameter of data chunk.
+After implementing the libraries to write and read `rres` files just noted that most resource chunks do not need more than 4 properties to identify data properly, so, we end-up in most of the cases with 5 integers: propsCount + props[4].
+Implementation implies dynamic memory loading of those properties that adds a level of complexity that, maybe, could be avoided,

+`DECISION`: Set a default number of 8 properties for each resource chunk, that way, all resource chunks data will always start with 32 bytes of properties, fixed size.
+It will simplify read/write processes and dynamic memory allocations could be avoided.